Mercedes SL review

 Interior, design and technology

 The sixth-generation Mercedes SL has quite a bit to live up to.
 Over the years the SL design has been evolved rather than reinvented, and the body has been smoothed out compared to the previous model, which highlights a desire to stay true to the original.
-A long bonnet and small cabin cries out traditional roadster and it looks far more menacing than it did before that latest facelift.
+A long bonnet and small cabin cries out traditional roadster and it looks far more menacing than it did before the latest facelift.

 In the cabin, the Stuttgart manufacturer lives up to its heritage, by tastefully blending fine leather, metal trim and aero-inspired instruments to create a feeling of grandeur.